 Malware and tracking are simply tools to collect your data, which is one way to monetize “free VPN” applications.
 After collection, your data can then be sold to third parties (a very large and profitable industry) or used to hit you with targeted advertisements (which brings in commissions on sales).

-In essence, when you use a free VPN, you are often the product.
+In essence, when you use a free VPN, you are usually the product.
 It is your data that is being collected, which is then used to monetize the free software.
 Fortunately, there are some good free VPNs you can consider, as noted in the ProtonVPN review.

-Betternet for Windows
+Betternet Windows VPN app

 As an update to this Betternet review, I decided to download the new apps for new tests.